The Forerunner

 The Triumphal Entry

 11 Now as they drew near to Jerusalem—and came to Bethphage and Bethany, near the Mount of Olives—Jesus sent out two of his disciples.
 2 And he said to them, “Go into the village opposite you; and as soon as you have entered it, you will find a colt that no one has ever ridden,1 secured there.
 Untie it and bring it to me.
 3 And if anyone says to you, ‘Why are you doing that?’ you are to say, ‘The Lord has need of it and will send it back here shortly.’
 4 So they went their way and found a colt standing outside in the street, secured at a doorway; and they untied it.
 5 Then some of the men standing there said to them, “What are you doing, untying the colt?”
-6 So the disciples answered2 just as Jesus had told them to, and they let them go.3
+6 So the disciples answered2 just as Jesus had told them, and they let them go.3

 Then the disciples brought the colt to Jesus and threw their cloaks over it; and Jesus sat on the colt.
 And many people spread their cloaks on the road, while others did the same with leafy branches they had cut down and brought in from the fields.
-9 And the people who went before him, as well as those who followed after, all kept crying out, “Hosanna!
+9 And the people who went before him, as well as those who followed behind, all kept crying out, “Hosanna!
 ‘Blessed is he who comes in the name of the Lord!’4 10 Blessed is the coming kingdom of our father David!
 Hosanna in the highest!”

 Jesus Curses the Fig Tree